What if we don’t get enough money?

 What will this take from me?

-It will probably take the biggest personal financial sacrifice that most of us have ever made.
+It will probably mean a sacrificial gift from you.
 It is certainly the biggest financial risk that the church has taken and carries with it a chance of failure too.

 How do I work out how much to give?